metzm/actinia-introduction/docs/2_concepts.md

 (duration: 10 min)
 -->

-For this tutorial we assume working knowledge concerning **geospatial analysis and Earth observation** (i.e., geodata such as raster, vector, time series, and image data including aerial, drone, and satellite data).
+For this tutorial we assume working knowledge concerning **geospatial analysis and Earth Observation** (i.e., geodata such as raster, vector, time series, and image data including aerial, drone, and satellite data).
 The tutorial includes, however, a brief introduction to **REST** (Representational State Transfer) API basics and cloud processing related hints.

 ## Why cloud computing?

-With the tremendous increase of available geospatial and Earth observation lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and the increasing availability of open data, the need for computational resources is growing in a non-linear way.
+With the tremendous increase of available geospatial and Earth Observation (EO) data lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and the increasing availability of open data, the need for computational resources is growing in a non-linear way.

 Cloud technology offers a series of **advantages**:

 * scalable, distributed, and high performance processing
-* large quantities of Earth Observation (EO) and geodata provided in dedicated cloud infrastructures
+* large quantities of EO and other geodata provided in dedicated cloud infrastructures
-* addressing the paradigm of computing next to the data
+* addressing the paradigm of computing close to the data
 * no need to bother yourself with the low-level management of tons of data.

 (Ideally) enjoy the **five V’s of big data**: Volume, velocity, variety, veracity and value.